 Switched to a new food recently?
 Your cat's stomach might be protesting.
 Cats have sensitive digestive systems, and sudden diet changes can trigger vomiting.

-What to do: When transitioning foods, mix the new food with the old gradually over 7-10 days.
+When you transition foods, mix the new food with the old gradually over 7-10 days.
 Start with 25% new food, then 50%, then 75%, before fully switching.

 4. Eating Something They Shouldn't

-Warning: If you suspect your cat has eaten something toxic or a foreign object, contact your vet or local emergency animal hospital immediately.
-If you suspect poisoning, also reach out to your regional animal poison control service if available.
+If you suspect your cat has eaten something toxic or a foreign object, contact your vet or local emergency animal hospital immediately.
+For suspected poisoning, also reach out to your regional animal poison control service if one is available.

 5. Parasites

 Internal parasites like roundworms can cause vomiting, especially in kittens or cats that go outdoors.
-You might even see worms in the vomit—which is alarming but at least provides a clear diagnosis.
+You might even see worms in the vomit, which is alarming but at least hands you a clear diagnosis.

-What to do: Regular deworming and fecal exams are part of good preventive care.
-Your vet can recommend an appropriate parasite prevention schedule.
+Regular deworming and fecal exams are part of good preventive care, and your vet can recommend a parasite prevention schedule that fits your cat.

 6. Underlying Health Conditions